 I ask him how successful he has been finding authentic Vietnamese food in New York.
 ‘Not very,’ he responds with kind humour.
 ‘London, in my opinion, has better Asian food.
 London has great restaurants in general.
 It’s my favorite city.’
 (I can hear the genuine smile forming on the others side of the Atlantic.)
 ‘I think it’s the most international city I’ve ever experienced.
 Everyone says it is New York, but actually the majority in New York are Americans, while in Central London the majority are in fact the international, not necessarily the British.
 Sometimes in London it’s enough to go from one neighbourhood to the next to experience something totally different.’

 So if you were to choose home, it would be London?

 ‘I would have said yes, without a doubt, before Brexit.
 Actually, perhaps the country.
 I lived in London and also in Surrey.
 I am a passionate horse rider, and I moved my horse from Italy to England.
 Every weekend I would ride in Windsor Park.
 The park is exceptional, and in the summer there are endless events.
 Richmond Park is also very beautiful.
 The British really appreciate nature, even if the weather is damp and chilly, they have a profound appreciation for nature and activities spent outside, which in truth also goes back to their ties to tradition.
-You can see this also with places like Petersham Nurseries, one of my favorite places for a long lunch with friends surrounded by greenery.’
+You can see this also with places like Petersham Nurseries or The Barn at Coworth Park, both among my favorite places for a long lunch with friends surrounded by greenery.’

 Where else do you like to dine in London?